-The voluntary, community and faith sector, also referred to as 'the third sector', is made up of groups that are independent of government and constitutionally self governing, usually with an unpaid voluntary management committee.
-They exist for the good of the community, to promote social, environmental, health, cultural or other objectives.
+The voluntary, community and faith sector, also referred to as 'the third sector', is made up of groups that are independent of government and constitutionally self-governing, usually with an unpaid voluntary management committee.
+They exist for the good of the community, to promote paid any mental, health, cultural or other objectives.